inposiine/ECE140B_styck/README.md

-# Styck Smart Walking Stick
+# Styck

-A Python-based suggestion generator and end-to-end firmware + dashboard system that turns an ordinary cane into a real-time gait analysis and rehabilitation aid.
-Styck measures force, speed, and posture on each step, streams data over Wi-Fi, and uses Google’s Gemini LLM to deliver human-friendly walking tips.
+A Python-based suggestion generator and end-to-end firmware + dashboard system that turns an ordinary cane experience into a real-time gait analysis and rehabilitation aid.
+Styck measures force, gait speed, and posture on each step, streams data over Wi-Fi, and uses customize threshold and Google’s Gemini LLM to deliver human-friendly walking tips.

 ---